bonitasoft/bonita-doc/md/themes.md

 ```json
     --include-path ./node_modules/bootswatch/`name-of-default-theme`/
 ```
-* In the file `src/scss/main.scss`, import the variables of the theme before importing bootstrap by doing:
+* In the file `src/scss/main.scss`, import the variables of the theme before importing bootstrap by adding:
 ```scss
     @import "variables";
 ```
-* In the file `src/scss/main.scss`, import bootswatch after importing bootstrap by doing:
+* In the file `src/scss/main.scss`, import bootswatch after importing bootstrap by adding:
 ```scss
     @import "bootswatch";
 ```
-* You can optionally remove the custom `src/scss/_bonita_buttons.scss` and `src/scss/_bonita_pager.scss` files, as well as everything except the font paths from the `src/scss/_bonita_variables.scss`.
-If you remove the custom files, also remove the imports of the files in the `src/scss/main.scss` file.
+* You can optionally remove the custom `src/scss/_bonita_buttons.scss` and `src/scss/_bonita_pager.scss` files, as well as everything except the font paths from `src/scss/_bonita_variables.scss`.
+If you remove the custom files, also remove the imports of the files in the file `src/scss/main.scss`.

 ## Constraints